EdgeVPN/ipop-project.github.io/_pages/flannel.md

 This page overviews the approach to configure and setup Evio to support Kubernetes (K8s) with Flannel.

+You may also check out [step-by-step instructions to deploy a demo Kubernetes cluster with Flannel over Evio from scratch](https://github.com/EdgeVPNio/edgevpnio.github.io/wiki/Demo-of-Kubernetes-using-Flannel-over-EdgeVPN.io)

 # <i class="fas fa-cubes"></i> Overview

 The general approach to connect K8s pods via Flannel over Evio relies on deploying Evio software on all K8s hosts in the cluster.
 This creates a "flat" virtual network namespace connecting all K8s hosts.
 Then, you need to configure Kubernetes to use the virtual network address exposed by Evio.
 Then, Flannel can be setup and configured as you would normally do in a local cluster.
 The approach is illustrated below: